hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

         </span>
       </td>
       <td>
-        Restart only if the pod exits with a non-zero exit status.
+        Restart only if the container exits with a non-zero exit status.
         Optionally, limit the number of restart retries
       </td>
     </tr>
     <tr>
       <td><strong>always</strong></td>
       <td>
-        Always restart the pod regardless of the exit status.
+        Always restart the container regardless of the exit status.
-        When you specify always, Hyper_ will try to restart the pod indefinitely.
-The pod will also always start on daemon startup, regardless of the current state of the pod.
+        When you specify always, Hyper_ will try to restart the container indefinitely.
+The container will also always start on daemon startup, regardless of the current state of the container.
       </td>
     </tr>
     <tr>
       <td><strong>unless-stopped</strong></td>
       <td>
-        Always restart the pod regardless of the exit status, but do not start it on daemon startup if the pod has been put to a stopped state before.
+        Always restart the container regardless of the exit status, but do not start it on daemon startup if the container has been put to a stopped state before.
       </td>
     </tr>